Collider Detector at Fermilab: Other discoveries and milestones

 On September 25, 2006, the CDF collaboration announced that they had discovered that the B-sub-s meson rapidly oscillates between matter and antimatter at a rate of 3 trillion times per second, a phenomenon called B–Bbar oscillation.

-On January 8, 2007, the CDF collaboration announced that they had achieved the world’s most precise measurement by a single experiment of the mass of the W boson.
+On January 8, 2007, the CDF collaboration announced that they had achieved the world's most precise measurement by a single experiment of the mass of the W boson.
 This provided new constraints on the possible mass of the then-undiscovered Higgs boson.

-On April 7, 2022, the CDF collaboration announced in a paper published in the journal Science that they had made the most precise measurement ever of the mass of the W boson and found its actual mass to be significantly higher than the mass predicted by the Standard Model.
+On April 7, 2022, the CDF collaboration announced in a paper published in the journal Science that they had made the most precise measurement ever of the mass of the W boson and found its actual mass to be significantly higher than the mass predicted by the Standard Model and the masses that had been measured before.
+In 2023, the ATLAS experiment at the Large Hadron Collider released an improved measurement for the mass of the W boson, 80,360 ± 16 MeV, which aligned with predictions from the Standard Model.

 CDF scientists also discovered several other particles, including the B-sub-c meson (announced March 5, 1998); sigma-sub-b baryons, baryons consisting of two up quarks and a bottom quark and of two down quarks and a bottom quark (announced October 23, 2006); cascade-b baryons, consisting of a down, a strange, and a bottom quark (discovered jointly with DØ and announced on June 15, 2007); and omega-sub-b baryons, consisting of two strange quarks and a bottom quark (announced in June 2009).

-How CDF works
+Detector layers

 In order for physicists to understand the data corresponding to each event, they must understand the components of the CDF detector and how the detector works.
 Each component affects what the data will look like.
 Today, the 5000-ton detector sits in B0 and analyzes millions of beam collisions per second.
 The detector is designed in many different layers.
 Each of these layers work simultaneously with the other components of the detector in an effort to interact with the different particles, thereby giving physicists the opportunity to "see" and study the individual particles.

 CDF can be divided into layers as follows: